MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Methodology

 \section{Methodology}

-We introduce \textbf{MetaGraph}, a methodology for automatically constructing knowledge graphs to extract quantitative insights from large scientific corpora.
-Graphs support structured and scalable representations of complex information, enabling analysis beyond frequency queries, and uncovering relational patterns otherwise dispersed across text.
+We introduce \textbf{MetaGraph}, a methodology for automatically constructing knowledge graphs from large scientific corpora to support quantitative analysis.
+By encoding research entities and their relationships in a structured representation, MetaGraph enables analyses that extend beyond frequency-based statistics and uncover relational patterns that are difficult to detect in unstructured text.

-\textbf{MetaGraph} is designed to be \textit{generalizable} and \textit{reusable}, although in this work we apply it specifically to NLP in Finance.
+\textbf{MetaGraph} is designed to be \textit{generalizable} and \textit{reusable}, although in this work we apply it specifically to Financial NLP papers.\footnote{Human validation was limited to structured prompt audits on sampled papers and consolidation of taxonomy labels.
+No large-scale manual correction of extracted entities was performed.
+The manual validation effort was modest relative to corpus size, and all extraction, normalization, entity resolution, and graph construction steps were fully automated and designed to scale to larger corpora.}